Project in Progress

 Gateway Family Services

-The project was completed successfully in August 2020.
-The solar system had generated 3 megawatts of power by Christmas 2020 and Gateway’s power bills are now virtually non-existent.
+The project was completed successfully in October 2020.
+The solar system is now generating 8 megawatt hours of power annum.

 Gateway’s mission is to support families by helping to strengthen relationships between parents/carers and their children.
 All families can build resilience, belonging, safety for all children with the right support at the right time.
 Gateway also offers emergency assistance programs for individuals, couples and families; giving food, vouchers towards power and water bills, Christmas hampers; information about community support services.